Participation in European offshore wind power projects

-The European offshore wind power market has been growing year by year.
-To expand our business in this field by increasing our participation in projects in European countries, including for floating offshore wind turbine farms, an area for which growth is expected going forward.
+As evidenced here, the European offshore wind power market is expanding year by year.
+Our goal is to expand our business in this field by increasing our participation in projects in European countries, including for floating offshore wind turbine farms, an area for which growth is expected going forward.
 Today, the renewable energy business, which thus far has largely been supported by government subsidies, is quickly transitioning to a self-supporting model.
 Sumitomo Corporation is also moving in this direction, pursuing greater stability in power generation and higher cost competitiveness, so as to ensure continuity of power supply in Europe.

 Potential in Asia

 Outside Europe, Taiwan is attracting global attention for its lofty potential in offshore wind power generation, not only because of its sea-locked topography but also thanks to the Taiwanese government’s commitment to renewable energy.
 Japan, a similarly sea-locked country, can also be a market for offshore wind power in the future.
 Although there are obstacles to be overcome, such as frequent typhoons and less extensive shallows than in the North Sea, Sumitomo Corporation believes that it will be able to apply the expertise acquired through the European projects to initiatives in Japan and the rest of Asia in the near future.

 In April 2018, Sumitomo Corporation integrated its conventional power and renewable energy business segments and established a global system to enable it to work on power generation projects in a seamless fashion.
 The company's objective in this area is to establish a robust energy business that contributes to society and preserves the global environment for future generations.